-The RQSCD used by BMID is the Intesi PkBox, Version 3.1.0 which has been certified as Secure Signature Creation Device (and through elDAS legislation automatically recognized as RQSCD) by Zentrum für sichere Informationstechnologie - Austria (A-SIT) under Reference number A-SIT-VI-16-038.
+The RQSCD used by BMID is the Intesi PkBox, Version 3.3 which has been certified as Secure Signature Creation Device (and through eIDAS legislation automatically recognized as RQSCD) by Zentrum für sichere Informationstechnologie - Austria (A-SIT) under Reference number A-SIT-VIG-18-051 itsme Sign only offers the Signing Server Application functionality (meaning that it will allow the user to create the raw signature with a private signing key that is managed on his behalf by itsme).
+It does not offer SCA functionality (presentment of the data to be signed and formatting of the signature format in an Advanced Electronic Signature format).
+That role is taken up by BMID partners (the Signature Creation Application Service Providers SCASPs).

+.
 The RQSCD has been implemented with the Gemalto Ezio identification as OTP provider.
-This is the same set-up that is used for the elDentification Means service (see below).
+This is the same set-up that is used for the eIDentification Means service (see below).